 - Does it come with a rain cover?
 Fingers crossed you don’t need it but, just in case.

 - Does the back panel have mesh to create a breathable barrier?
 Because you’ll be sweating, a lot.

-We prefer Osprey brand packs because they are great quality and won’t break the bank.
+We prefer Osprey brand packs because they are of great quality and won’t break the bank.
 The Osprey Kyte 46 is made specifically for women and the Atmos 50 for men.
 The “50” refers to the capacity of the backpack, 50 liters, which should be enough for a 2-3 day trip to Havasu Falls.
-If you can’t fit everything in there you may want to consider bringing less stuff rather than buying a bigger backpack.
+If you can’t fit everything in there, you may want to consider bringing less stuff rather than buying a bigger backpack.